YungShengChiu/ZNS/README.md

 # ZNS

-All these scripts should be run in the root directory of the repository.
+All these scripts should be run in the top level directory of the repository.